mparkersimms/reading-notes/README.md

     - Inspiration

 #### References
-You can find the reference used for this topic at (https://www.atlassian.com/blog/inside-atlassian/growth-mindset)
+You can find the reference used for this topic [here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)